imqueue/imqueue.com/tutorial/user-service.md

 ~~~

 If you have Redis running at `localhost:6379`, which is default
-standard address you can skip this configuration at this step.
+standard address you can skip this configuration at this step for now.

 ### Local Environment

-When developing a service usually we need to have an ability to launch
+When developing a service, usually we need to have an ability to launch
-it in local environment directly which is useful during development
+it in local environment directly, which is useful during development
 process.
 By the way, we must keep in mind that our service in production
 environment most of the cases will run with a different configuration.

 Hence a good way here is to get a configuration from environment
 variables.
 As far as you may have different projects running on
-your dev machine it could be tricky to setup an environment variables
+your dev machine, it could be tricky to setup an environment variables
 globally for the system.
 Using `.env` files allows you to solve this
 problem.
 This feature is available out-of-the-box with @imqueue
 services, so whenever you need to have some specific configuration set